GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 ![Group structure](images/group-structure.svg){ width="450" align="right"  }

 +   **Security groups** are groups that model job functions or roles, and they're used to control access to resources.

     You can let JIT Groups manage these groups, and control which users and organizational groups are allowed to join them.

 ## Audit group membership

-As an administrator, you can use Cloud Logging to review the JIT Groups audit log.
+**As an administrator or auditor**, you can use Cloud Logging to review the JIT Groups audit log.
 The audit log tracks all events related to users joining groups or approving membership requests and contains detailed information about:

-* the user and their identity
+* the user's identity
-* the group
+* the affected group
 * the information provided by the user, such as a justification or ticket number
 * the user's device, including satisfied [access levels :octicons-link-external-16:](https://cloud.google.com/access-context-manager/docs/manage-access-levels)